genefever/bingle/README.md

   Download and install the deployed Bingle Chrome extension from the Google Chrome Web Store.
 - #### Option 2:

   Build and run the Chrome extension locally on your computer.
-This option allows you to modify and test the Chrome extension to your liking.
+This option allows you to modify and test the Chrome extension as you want.

   ##### Build instructions

-  From the `bingle/` project root directory, run:
+  From the `bingle/` project root directory, run

         $ cd chrome_extension
         $ npm install